dianomic/foglamp-north-influxdb/docs/index.rst

   - Click *Next*

-  - Enable your delivery task and click on *Done*
+  - Enable your north task and click on *Done*